 Sure there’s gutsy BYU Law School Professor Margaret Tarkington who advocates for more expansive free speech rights for lawyers in the courtroom.
 Last year, the good professor wrote the persuasively argued, “Can fairness to a litigant invest a free speech right in lawyers?”

 But given the incendiary nature of Scott’s critique summed up in his “Conclusion,” regardless of qualified immunity or arguable free speech rights, it’ll be astounding if Scott doesn’t suffer professional wounds – – – much less outrageous fortune’s ‘slings and arrows’ courtesy of the Idaho Bar’s disciplinary armory.
 Here’s part of what Scott wrote in his intemperate Conclusion:

 “The Court’s errors in this case were so inexplicable and so great in number that Counsel has formed the belief that this Court is

 (d) prejudiced; or

 “For the reasons set forth above, Counsel has no faith in this Court’s ability to competently and objectively interpret the law in this case.
 The Court’s stunningly nonsensical statement of the “test” for determining custody speaks for itself. . . .

-Photo Credits: Wrestling photos by Tabercil via Flickr and Creative Commons-licensed content requiring attribution and share alike distribution; “Stand up” by Sugar Pond via Flickr and Creative Commons-licensed content requiring attribution and share alike distribution; “Silly face” by Rachel Coleman Finch via Flickr and Creative Commons-licensed content requiring attribution and share alike distribution; “Kowtowing in court” – the act of deep respect shown by kneeling and bowing so low as to touch the head to the ground via Wikimedia Commons and via a United States public domain tag.
+Photo Credits: Wrestling photos by Tabercil via Flickr and Creative Commons-licensed content requiring attribution and share alike distribution; “Stand up” by Sugar Pond via Flickr and Creative Commons-licensed content requiring attribution and share alike distribution; “Silly face” by Rachel Coleman Finch via Flickr and Creative Commons-licensed content requiring attribution and share alike distribution; “Three people ‘kowtowing’ to an altar” – the act of deep respect shown by kneeling and bowing so low as to touch the head to the ground via Wikimedia Commons and via a United States public domain tag.